What is PIP?

 PIP also doesn’t cover:

-- The insured person if they're injured in organized racing activities
+- An insured person if they're injured in an organized race

 - An insured person while they commit a felony